Eka38b/Information_dynamics/on_Model/README.md

 ## Included Examples

+### 001_Toy_Model_A

+- Toy cyclic network with external source
+- Discrete-state stochastic dynamics with internal coupling and noise
+- External interaction is switched on after a threshold time
+- Useful for studying the effect of external perturbation on cyclic information flow

 ### 004_ABN_for_GRN

 - Gene regulatory network (GRN) model
-- Simulates interactions among nodes
+- Simulates interactions among nodes in the figure-8 network
-- Produces time-series data
-- Used to estimate MI, TE, and rTE
+- Bianry state deterministic dynamics with ensemble

 ### 005_Three_Nodes_GRN

 - Three-node oscillatory network
-- Demonstrates cyclic information flow
+- Demonstrates five motifs.
-- Useful for analyzing temporal patterns
+- Continuous dynamics with KSG estimator.

 ---